Tuesday, 28 January 2020

 Installation of permanent projection systems for outback and regional cultural tourism and creative communities, combining our unique projection system with the Epson projectors ideally suited to the context – working perfectly in the arid, hot environments.

 Thanks to Epson, we have been able to help regional communities have their very own permanent silo projections.
+You can find out more about how the robustness, flexibiliity and reliability of Epson’s technology has exceeded our expectations and contributed to the success of our experimental projects here.

 We developed a powerful son et lumier for the community of Onkaparinga region and presented it in a projection onto the Aldinga Church, in a commemorative vigil of the wreck of the Star of Greece.